 Guinea Travel Information

 As most Guineans are practising Muslims, conservative dress (especially for women) and judicious behaviour is essential, especially during religious festivals and celebrations.
 Greetings are very important in Guinea, as is respect for elders.
-When mixing with seniors, it's polite to offer a firm handshake and inquire about their well-being, but avoid making direct eye contact with seniors.
-Guineans are wary of photography, so ask permission before taking anyone's photo, and avoid taking pictures of military buildings or installations.
-It is also considered rude to show the soles of your feet or shoes, and to touch or move objects with your feet.
+When mixing with seniors, it's polite to offer a firm handshake and inquire about their wellbeing, but to avoid making direct eye contact.
+Guineans are wary of photography, so visitors should ask permission before taking anyone's photo, and avoid taking pictures of military buildings or installations.
+It is also considered rude to show the soles of feet or shoes, and to touch or move objects with feet.
 Visitors should avoid using their left hand when greeting others, or when eating, as it is considered 'haram' (impure).
 Homosexuality is not widely accepted or understood.

-Visitors to Guinea may import up to 1,000 cigarettes/250 cigars/1kg of tobacco, one bottle of alcohol, and an amount of perfume reasonable for personal use.
+Visitors to Guinea may import up to 1,000 cigarettes, 250 cigars or 1kg of tobacco.
+Also permitted is one bottle of alcohol, and an amount of perfume reasonable for personal use.

 Become our Guinea Travel Expert